corda/corda-docs/content/en/docs/cenm/1.3/deployment-kubernetes.md

   kubectl logs -c logs -f <pod-name>
   ```

-Display configuration files used for each CENM service
+Display configuration files used for each CENM service:

-Each service stores configuration files in ```etc/``` folder in a pod.
+Each service stores configuration files in `etc/` directory in a pod.
-Run the following commands to display what is in the Identity Manager Service ```etc/``` folder :
+Run the following commands to display what is in the Identity Manager Service `etc/` directory:

 ```bash
 kubectl exec -it <pod name> -- ls -al etc/